jackiehjm/stx-docs/doc/source/dist_cloud/distributed-upgrade-orchestration-process-using-the-cli.rst

     :ref:`Installing a Subcloud Using Redfish Platform Management Service
     <installing-a-subcloud-using-redfish-platform-management-service>`.

--   All subclouds are clear of alarms \(with the exception of the alarm upgrade in progress\).
+-   All subclouds are clear of management-affecting alarms \(with the exception of the alarm upgrade in progress\).

 -   All hosts of all subclouds must be unlocked, enabled, and available.

--   No distributed update orchestration strategy exists, to verify use the command :command:`dcmanager upgrade-stratagy-show`.
-An upgrade cannot be orchestrated while update orchestration is in progress.
+-   No distributed upgrade orchestration strategy exists, to verify use the command :command:`dcmanager upgrade-strategy-show`.
+An upgrade cannot be orchestrated while upgrade orchestration is in progress.

 -   Verify the size and format of the platform-backup filesystem on each subcloud.
 From the shell on each subcloud, use the following command to view